-The senior project is a collegewide requirement for both the BA and BS.
-(Students majoring in liberal studies are required to complete a senior capstone course.)
-It is the capstone of the Purchase educational experience and the signature of our curriculum.
-Students devote two semesters to an in-depth, original, and creative study.
-The credits for both semesters’ work are awarded only upon successful completion of the entire project, which may take the form of a research paper (laboratory or field), an exhibition, a piece of creative writing, or a translation.
-No more than two semesters of senior project credit may be applied toward a student’s degree requirements.
+The senior project is a collegewide requirement for the BA, BS, and some BFA programs.
+(Students in the liberal studies degree completion program are required to complete a senior capstone course.)
+It is the hallmark of the Purchase educational experience and the signature of our curriculum.
+Students devote two semesters (Senior Project I and II) to an in-depth, original, and creative study, which may take the form of a research paper (laboratory or field), an exhibition, a piece of creative writing, or a translation.

 The senior project must be sponsored by a member of the board of study in which the student has majored.
 After the student has chosen a faculty sponsor, he or she should consult that sponsor about the choice of a second reader.